 - In mature markets that are ready for solutions, try being a hybrid organization.

-On setting these guidelines the aim was to attract one year old non-profits organizations to mentor.
-With their DNA being to solve social problems if they could articulate their business approach and succeed in their ventures, they could possibly become the next Ela Bhatt, M.P Vasimalai, Harsh Hande’s, of the world
+On setting these guidelines the aim was to attract one-year-old non-profits organizations to mentor.
+With their DNA being to solve social problems if they could articulate their business approach and succeed in their ventures, they could become the next Ela Bhatt, M.P Vasimalai, Harsh Hande’s, of the world

 I visited four organizations and was very excited to see the way they were solving problems.
 I’m writing about the organizations I visited.
 Hope to visit others soon!